Foodprints for the Future

 So you want to help your school become more sustainable?
 Great!

 We have plenty of resources to help you along the way.
-Check out our MobilizeU Every Bite Counts toolkit to learn about the connection between what we eat and our environment.
+Check out our MobilizeU Toolkit to learn about the connection between what we eat and our environment.

 Resources for Campus Administration and Dining Services